pastelnetwork/pastel-rpc-rest-wrapper/README.md

 ## Overview

-This project is a complete FastAPI REST API wrapper for the Pastel Network's `pasteld`, similar to `bitcoind`, providing a user-friendly interface to interact with the Pastel blockchain.
+This project is a complete FastAPI REST API wrapper for the Pastel Network's `pasteld` daemon, providing a user-friendly interface to interact with the Pastel blockchain.
 It exposes all RPC methods with thorough documentation, making it easier for developers to integrate Pastel blockchain functionalities into various applications.

 ## Features